nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 #### OpenSearch Configuration
 This feature is implemented only for OpenSearch 1.3.x.
 In order to use the feature, knn must be enabled at the index level.
 This can only be done with a package configuration template.
 A sample index configuration is available [here](./nuxeo-custom-page-providers-package/src/main/resources/install/templates/opensearch-knn/nxserver/config/elasticsearch-doc-settings.json.nxftl)

+Typically, after deploying the plugin, you would change nuxeo.conf (or any configuration file used in a Docker build) to append the template.
+For example:

+nuxeo.append.templates.system=default,mongodb<b>,opensearch-knn</b>

 Vector fields must be explicitly declared in the index mapping.